adsabs/adsabs.github.io/scixhelp/quickstart-scix/_posts/2017-10-26-literature-search.md

 order: 4
 ---

-### How do you start a literature search in ADS?
+### How do you start a literature search in SciX?

 *Note: the Quick Start series is designed to get you started with the new interface.
 More advanced information on searching can be found in the [Second Order Queries]({{ site.baseurl }}/help/search/second-order), [Article View]({{ site.baseurl }}/help/actions/article-view), and [Citation Helper]({{ site.baseurl }}/help/libraries/citation-helper) help pages and other pages in the “Making a Query” and “Search Results” sections.*

 Starting research on a new topic can be tricky, especially when you don’t know which papers you should be reading.
 How do you make sure you’ve covered everything and are fully up to speed on your background reading?
-ADS has some tools to help.
+SciX has some tools to help.
 We’ve divided this quick start guide into three sections, depending on the starting point: starting from an individual paper, from a broad topic or keyword, or from an existing library.
 Read on for more.